-The YWCA Circle of Sisters Indigenous Mentorship program provides opportunities for self-identified Indigenous girls, ages 12-18 (mentees), to connect with Indigenous community, culture and tradition with the help of young self-identified Indigenous women (mentors) and skilled facilitators.
-(The program welcomes members of the Two-Spirit, Trans, Queer, and Disabled Communities).
+The YWCA Circle of Sisters Indigenous Mentorship Program provides opportunities for self-identified Indigenous girls, age 12-18 (mentees), to connect with Indigenous community, culture and tradition with the help of young self-identified Indigenous women (mentors) and skilled facilitators.
+The program welcomes members of the Two-Spirit, Trans, Queer and Disabled Communities.

 Are you a self-identified young Indigenous woman who is interested in helping create a supportive community for other Indigenous women and girls?
 Do you have a few hours a month to share with mentees and other mentors?

 Become a volunteer mentor and share your knowledge and passion to celebrate Indigenous community and tradition.

 Our mentors come from diverse backgrounds and lived experiences, and have a range of knowledge on traditional teachings and cultural connection.
 Our mentors are:

 - Young adult women (often university or college students) self-identified as Indigenous keen to connect with Indigenous community, culture and tradition and serve as positive role models for Indigenous girls

 - Able to commit an average 5 to 10 hours per month from November to June to attend:

 - At least one set of School Circle sessions (one School Circle comprises of 6 sessions held at a local school from noon to 3pm on a weekday during Fall, Winter or Spring semester), and

 - Sunday Circle sessions (2 times per month, from noon to 4pm on Sundays at the YWCA downtown location)

 - Cultivate your youth leadership and communication skills